 Do not leave the picture blank.
 Use an optimized logo to fit the provided space.
 Add a brand-consistent color to your profile to help it stand out.
 (More below about being consistent in your social media branding!)

 4. Promote others.

 You'll build rapport by making yourself seen and heard in other people's tweets.
-Be sincere and honest, and include your own thoughts; don't just cut and paste.
-Post a link and brief comment and mention the author by name.
+Be sincere and honest, and include your thoughts; don't just cut and paste.
+Post a link and brief comment, and mention the author by name.

 5. Retweet and reply.

 Retweet relevant content and reply to relevant tweets to maintain a robust presence.
 If someone shares positive feedback, retweet it with a "thank you" message.
-If you find an article, or if someone's started a threat of messages that align with your brand, show them some love.
+If you find an article or someone's started a threat of messages that align with your brand, show them some love.
 These are all examples of impactful content to retweet.
-Remember your retweets reflect back on your brand and should align with your purpose and values.
+Remember, your retweets reflect your brand and should align with your purpose and values.

-This goes for everything from the style of tweets your tweeting to the time and frequency you're tweeting to the actual content you're tweeting.
-If you consistently tweet interesting and useful information without being particularly self-promoting, you'll build trust for you and your brand.
+This goes for everything from the style of your tweet to the time and frequency you're tweeting to the actual content you're tweeting.
+If you consistently tweet interesting and helpful information without being particularly self-promoting, you'll build trust for yourself and your brand.

 7. Focus on your niche.

 Start by tweeting about topics closely related to your products' focus.
 This leads to you becoming known as an expert voice in your field, and that credibility makes it more likely your followers will start using your product.
 You've shown that you're willing to provide value upfront.